DistrictDataLabs/yellowbrick/docs/api/model_selection/learning_curve.rst

 Classification
 --------------

-In the following example we show how to visualize the learning curve of a classification model.
+In the following example, we show how to visualize the learning curve of a classification model.
 After loading a ``DataFrame`` and performing categorical encoding, we create a ``StratifiedKFold`` cross-validation strategy to ensure all of our classes in each split are represented with the same proportion.
 We then fit the visualizer using the ``f1_weighted`` scoring metric as opposed to the default metric, accuracy, to get a better sense of the relationship of precision and recall in our classifier.

 .. plot::
     :context: close-figs